Yellowtail amberjack: Sydney Harbour

+Behaviour

+Yellowtail amberjacks are known for their curiosity around human vessels.
+The fish often accompany stingrays in harbours and estuaries, making use of the stingrays ability to sense fish through electroreception.

 Diet

 Being a pelagic fish, yellowtail amberjack are highly active predators, usually in schools or in pairs.
-Their main diet consists of baitfish including yellowtail mackerel, squid, prawns, garfish, and kahawai.
+Their main diet consists of baitfish including yellowtail mackerel, squid, prawns, garfish, pilchards and kahawai.
+Yellowtail amberjacks are one of the major predator species in New Zealand waters, and have been recorded eating seabirds.

+In a human context

+In New Zealand, yellowtail amberjacks are a traditional food of Māori, who call the fish haku.
+The fish was often caught using hooks that incorporated iridescent pāua shell, or by capturing schools of fish in large nets.
+The fish is traditionally associated with qualities of warriors and leaders, and some iwi associate the fish with the end of life.
+Early European settlers to New Zealand disliked the fish (known as kingfish), believing the taste to be flavourless and coarse.
+However, this perception changed over time and it has since become one of the most popular sporting species of fish.

 Uses and aquaculture

 S. lalandi has been established as a suitable candidate for marine aquaculture.
 In contrast to the culture of the Japanese amberjack (S. quinqueradiata), which has long been cultured extensively in Japan, juveniles of S. lalandi are not easily available from the wild, and juveniles are produced in hatcheries from captive-breeding stock.
 In 2010, the Stehr Group in South Australia was the largest producer of cultured S. lalandi in the world.
 Trials elsewhere in Australia have been undertaken and in some cases abandoned after stock losses.
 Water quality concerns were raised following farmed kingfish mortalities in upper Spencer Gulf, South Australia, in 2011.
 In the late 2010s, yellowtail kingfish farms were established near Geraldton and the Abrolhos Islands in Western Australia by Indian Ocean Fresh Australia and Huon Aquaculture, respectively.

 Some attempts have been made to culture the species in New Zealand, both in sea cages and a large land-based system at Parengarenga Harbour (northern New Zealand).
 Chile is currently testing sea-cage and land-based farming methods.
 In Germany, S. lalandi is being cultivated in the first land-based seafish-culture.
 A Dutch company, The Kingfish Company, is planning to open a land-based aquaculture operation in Maine, U.S.A., in 2022.
 Most cultured S. lalandi is sold to the Japanese restaurant market for consumption as sashimi.
 Amberjack can be eaten in a variety of ways, including grilling and drying.